yingshaoxo/auto_everything/auto_everything/yingshaoxo_linux/README.md

 Control big led screen is hard, but control a small ASCII char printer and a simple keyboard is easy.

 ### 2. root permission
 Just give the user full permisson on files and folders.
+And can run any binary software.

 ### 3. ourside device freedom
 Just let the user be able to control the outside device input and output data stream.
 So that they may write their own hardware driver software.